Growing Zones: 6-9 outdoors(hardy down to 0℉) 6-9 outdoors

 - Does Not Ship To:

-Pomegranates for the North and most of the South.
+Delivering pomegranates up north and down south, the Russian Red Pomegranate® lives up to its name, thriving in frigid, tundra-like conditions down to 0 degrees.
 With the Russian Red, you'll get delicious pomegranates nearly anywhere in the country.
-Plus, it's hassle-free, especially since it blooms later and avoids late freezes.
+Plus, it's hassle-free, especially since it blooms later and avoids late freezes with ease.

 Why Fast-Growing-Trees.com is Better

-And you need only one Russian Red to produce fruit, but you'll greatly increase production with a second.
+You need only one to produce fruit, but you'll greatly increase production with a second.
 In fact, it's a must if you want 90 to 100 pounds of pomegranates per tree each year.
-We recommend cross-pollination with additional Russian Reds or Wonderfuls.
+We recommend cross-pollination with additional Russian Red Pomegranate® Cold Hardys for the biggest bounties possible.

-Either way, we recommend that you place your order before we sell out for the season: home-grown, delectable pomegranates are just a click away with the Russian Red!
+Either way, we recommend that you place your order before we sell out for the season: Home-grown pomegranates are just a click away with the Russian Red Pomegranate® Cold Hardy Tree!

 Customer Reviews & Photos